GuyBaele/SpreadGL/README.md

 ```
 python3 main.py --help
 ```
 4. Process the MCC tree you want to visualise.
-For example, for each of the three visualisations shown below, these are the commands required (but see the scripts directory for more information).
+For example, for each of the three visualisations shown below, these are the commands required (but see the examples below and the scripts directory for more information).
 ```
 python3 main.py --tree B.1.1.7_England.single.tree --date datetime --geoinfo B.1.1.7_England.single.tree.geo.info.csv --format csv
 python3 main.py --tree YFV.MCC.tree --date datetime --location location1,location2